PSL (rifle): LPS 4×6° TIP2 telescopic sight

+The PSL's telescopic sight is made by the Romanian Optical Enterprise (IOR) in Bucharest.
 The PSL was originally issued with the type 1 version of the LPS telescopic sight.
 This 4×24 scope was more or less identical to the Russian PSO-1 telescopic sight with a battery-powered reticle illumination and an IR detection filter.
-These scopes stopped being produced around 1974 and are rather rare today with collectors paying a premium for them.
+These scopes stopped being produced around 1974.
 Shortly afterward the LPS scope was technically revised to simplify the maintenance and construction of the scope.